TylerTemp/SaintsField/README.md

 Remide a given reference type field to be required.

-This will check if the field value is a `truly` value, that means:
+This will check if the field value is a `truly` value, which means:

 1. Won't work for int and float (It'll give an error, asking you to not use on int/float)
-2.  `struct` value will always be `truly` because `struct` is not nullable and Unity will fill a default value for it no matter what
+2. The `struct` value will always be `truly` because `struct` is not nullable and Unity will fill a default value for it no matter what
-3. It works on refenece type and will NOT skip unity's life-circle null check
+3. It works on reference type and will NOT skip Unity's life-circle null check

 *   `string errorMessage = null` Error message.
 Default is `{label} is required`
 *   AllowMultiple: No